zan08-01V/Arduino-NFC-Servo/README.md

 Resistors (220Ω for LEDs, 10kΩ for button pull-up) Breadboard and Jumper Wires

-Libraries Used
+Libraries Used:
 MFRC522: For interfacing with the NFC reader.
 MFRC522 GitHub
 Servo: For controlling the servo motor.
 Servo GitHub

-Components and Pin Connections
+Components and Pin Connections:
 1. Arduino Board (e.g., Arduino Uno)
 2. MFRC522 NFC Reader Module
 SDA (SS) → Pin 10 on Arduino